By John Franklin, Founder & Principal, Pearl Creek Advisors

 As Life Plan Communities talk about providing residents and prospects the opportunity to live their best lives, we’re seeing the discussion shift a bit.
 Rather than focusing on the amenities and activities, today’s seniors want more.
 They want a place where they can truly connect with the people around them—a place where they can fulfill the innate need for human interaction and belonging.
 To stay relevant, Life Plan Communities must respond.

-Providing what senior consumers really want (and need) is the core subject of Love & Company’s current two-part webinar series.
-The upcoming session on September 16 will focus on social connection and engagement.
-It’s a topic that energizes me and the rest of the esteemed panel, so I hope you’ll click here to register.
+Providing what senior consumers really want (and need) is the core subject of Love & Company’s recent two-part webinar series.
+The September 16 session focused on social connection and engagement.
+It’s a topic that energizes me and the rest of the esteemed panel, so I hope you’ll click here to watch the session recording.
 You can also click here to watch part one, “Integrated Wellness & Prevention.”